f-oni/DevOps-Projects/README.md

-# DevOps-projects-containers
+# DevOps-Projects
-All container projects
+A collection of DevOps projects to demonstrate DevOps best practices